Bragging Rights (2010)

-The 2010 Bragging Rights was the second annual and final Bragging Rights professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on October 24, 2010, at the Target Center in Minneapolis, Minnesota.
+The 2010 Bragging Rights was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the second annual and final Bragging Rights and took place on October 24, 2010, at the Target Center in Minneapolis, Minnesota, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The concept of the event was based around an interpromotional match for "bragging rights" between wrestlers from the Raw and SmackDown brands with the winning brand receiving the Bragging Rights Trophy.